HDMY Dannebrog (1879): History

 Anchor of the Dannebrog installed as monument in Horten, Norway.

 Dannebrog brought the Danish prince Carl and his family from Denmark to Norway to assume the Norwegian throne, departing Denmark on 23 November 1905.
-His coronation as king Haakon VII was carried out in Trondheim in June 1906.
-From December 1906 - 1907, the yacht had an overhaul, where its length was increased to 72 meters and a newly designed main engine with bigger dimensions was installed.
+His coronation as King Haakon VII was carried out in Trondheim in June 1906.
+From December 1906 - 1907, the yacht had an overhaul.
+Its length was increased to 72 meters and a newly designed main engine with bigger dimensions was installed.
 Simultaneously, tonnage was increased to 1,100 tonnes.
 Two funnels were installed on the yacht.

-During the summer months of 1909, the yacht had an expedition in Danish waters, and from 11–23 July, a voyage to Russia, escorted by the cruiser Gejser, was held.
-From 14–17 May 1912, the yacht was escorted by coastal defense ship called "Olfert Fischer" during the voyage to Travemünde to move the coffin of the King Frederik VIII, who died in Hamburg on 14 May 1912.
-Then, the yacht had a voyage back to Copenhagen.
+During the summer months of 1909, the yacht had an expedition in Danish waters, and from 11–23 July, voyaged to Russia, escorted by the cruiser Gejser.
+From 14–17 May 1912, Dannebrog sailed to Travemünde, to bring the coffin of King Frederik VIII (who had died in Hamburg on 14 May 1912) back to Copenhagen; she was escorted by the coastal defense ship Olfert Fische.

-During the summer months of 1913, the yacht travelled Danish waters and visited Landskrona (Sweden) and Rostock (Germany).
-In 1914, the Dannebrog made trips to Sheerness, Dover, Calais, and Amsterdam, and then expeditions in the Danish waters.
-The yacht idled during World War I from 1914-1918, and underwent another expedition in Danish waters during the summer months of 1919.
+During the summer months of 1913, the yacht travelled Danish waters, and visited Landskrona (Sweden) and Rostock (Germany).
+In 1914, Dannebrog made trips to Sheerness, Dover, Calais, and Amsterdam, and then expeditions in the Danish waters.
+The yacht was idle during World War I, and underwent another expedition in Danish waters during the summer months of 1919.
 There was a voyage to South Jutland on 10 July 1920, for the occasion of the reunification.
-19 August 1929 she was in a collision with Japanese cargo ship at Copenhagen, Denmark.
+On 19 August 1929, she collided with the Japanese cargo ship at Copenhagen.
 The yacht was scrapped in 1934.